josuemb/org.numerals/README.md

 API for easy Numerals Generation from console or API use.

-Currently we support languages: SpanishAnd English with a maximum length of 24 digits.
+Currently we support languages: Spanish and English with a maximum length of 24 digits.

 BUILDING: